facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 ## Overview
-HeaderAnchor adds anchors to headers in the style of GFM's header anchors (anchors that appear to the left of the headers when the cursor hovers over the header).
-The header anchors in this document were all generated with this extension.

-!!! warning "Deprecated"
+!!! warning "Deprecated Extension"
     This extension has been deprecated in version `1.4.0`.
 The same effect can be accomplished using `markdown.extensions.toc` with `permalinks` and some custom CSS.
 It doesn't make sense to continue supporting this as nothing is really gained by specifically doing anchors Github's way.

+HeaderAnchor adds anchors to headers in the style of GFM's header anchors (anchors that appear to the left of the headers when the cursor hovers over the header).
+The header anchors in this document were all generated with this extension.

 ## Options
 By default, HeaderAnchor will use [Toc's](https://pythonhosted.org/Markdown/extensions/toc.html) settings (if Toc is being used), but HeaderAnchor can be run without Toc.
 HeaderAnchor can also be run along side Toc and ignore Toc's settings; though it is advised to keep Toc and HeaderAnchor's settings in sync to ensure header links properly link.